cypherstack/stack_wallet/docs/building.md

 <!-- TODO: script the copying or installation of libraries from WSL2 to the parent Windows host -->

 ### Install Flutter on Windows host
-Install Flutter 3.10.3 on your Windows host (not in WSL2) by following these instructions: https://docs.flutter.dev/get-started/install/windows or by running `scripts/windows/deps.ps1`.
-You may still have to add `C:\development\flutter\bin` to PATH before proceeding, even if you ran `deps.ps1`.
+Install Flutter 3.19 beta (3.19.0-0.1.pre) on your Windows host (not in WSL2) by following these instructions: https://docs.flutter.dev/get-started/install/windows/desktop?tab=download#install-the-flutter-sdk.
+You can also clone https://github.com/flutter/flutter, check out the `3.19.0-0.1.pre` tag, and add its `flutter/bin` folder to your PATH.
 Run `flutter doctor` in PowerShell to confirm its installation.

 ### Dependencies
 Install the Windows SDK: https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/  You may need to install the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/), which can be installed [by Visual Studio](https://stackoverflow.com/a/73923899) (`Tools > Get Tools and Features... > Modify > Individual Components > Windows 10 SDK`).